 - The MarineFisheries Massachusetts Saltwater Recreational Fishing Guide (specifically, the “Lobster & Crab” tab) offers a compilation of recreational lobster permit information, including gear rules and how to measure lobsters for legal catch.

-- Lobster Tales: The Massachusetts Lobster Fishery, an article in the Spring 2009 issue of Edible South Shore, tells the story of the lobster industry and conservation efforts from the perspective of a Massachusetts commercial lobsterman of over three decades.
+- Lobster Tales: The Massachusetts Lobster Fishery (PDF, 333 KB), an article from the Spring 2009 issue of Edible South Shore, tells the story of the lobster industry and conservation efforts from the perspective of a Massachusetts commercial lobsterman of over three decades.

 - For detailed information about other sources of marine debris and how you can help clean the shores of this trash or even reuse a few items, see CZM’s COASTSWEEP - More on Marine Debris and these CZ-Tips: Recycle to Reduce Marine Debris and Repurposing with a Purpose.

 - Young lobsters hide in seaweeds and rocky habitats near the shore where they are able to escape predators and find food.
 Larger adult lobsters are more migratory, inhabiting warmer coastal waters in the summer, but heading to deeper waters in the winter to avoid turbulence.

 - When not chasing baited traps, lobsters tend to pursue fresh food, including fish, clams, mussels, crabs, sea urchins, and even other lobsters.
 The food that gets consumed immediately heads to the lobster’s stomach, where it gets “chewed” with a grinding structure called a gastric mill.

 - A lobster can discard a limb to escape a predator (a lobster with one missing claw is called a cull; two missing claws is a bullet).
 The good news is that a lobster is able to regenerate that missing claw (and even a leg or antennae)—though a one-pound lobster may take five years to regenerate an appropriately sized claw.